iron0012/tdhopper.com/content/articles/2017-04-13-towards-reducing-distractions-while-working.md

 ### Slack

-[Slack](https://slack.com/) has become the new normal for company communcation.
+[Slack](https://slack.com/) has become the new normal for company communication.
 Some would say Slack itself is ruining our focus, but having it regularly available has been essential for my own work.

 I've come up with a few ways to take control of Slack: